alexandrabcory/Oxygen_Optode_Analysis/README.md

 - Upland

 Two subfolders in each of the site-specific folders (above):
-- CsvsOfOxygen**
-- HistogramsAndHeatMaps**

- * Each raw image file showcases three soil cores, each with an adjoined oxygen optode (that is fluorescing visibly red).
- ** The CsvsOfOxygen folder is populated by csv files of pixel-specific O2 concentrations (in uM)
+- CsvsOfOxygen -- populated by csv files of pixel-specific O2 concentrations (uM)
- *** Histograms and heat maps showcase the distribution of O2 concentration (in uM)
+- HistogramsAndHeatMaps -- shows distribution of O2 concentration (uM)